wlbard/Email-Cleaner/README.md

 python main.py
 ```

+To stop the script while it's running, press `Ctrl+C` (or `Command+C` on macOS) in the terminal.
+This will safely interrupt the execution.

 ## Configuration
 Ensure `credentials.json` is properly configured before running the application.
 This file contains the Gmail API credientials from Google, which can be configured and downloaded at https://developers.google.com/gmail.